ory/docs/docs/kratos/guides/docker.md

 ## Do Not Use `latest`

 Please, always use a tagged version and never use `latest` Docker images.
-This ensures that your deployment does not unexpectedly update with an incompatible version!
+This ensures that your deployment doesn't unexpectedly update with an incompatible version!

 ## Running Migrations